Queen supports Black Lives Matter, senior royal aide claims

 ‘Never complain, never explain’

-The Duke and Duchess of Sussex have put forward a “new narrative” with the interview, The Times says, adding that “whatever the Royal Family was expecting from this interview, this was worse”.
+The Duke and Duchess of Sussex put forward a “new narrative” during the interview, The Times said at the time, adding that “whatever the Royal Family was expecting from this interview, this was worse”.

 “The picture that emerged was of a couple who were vulnerable, who felt trapped in their roles and who regarded themselves as unprotected by the institution,” the paper adds.